rpensch/genome_analysis/wiki.md

  - How do the resulting hits vary when you change the minimum e-value?

+Changing the minimum e-value is a way of filtering the quality of the hits that will be returned as results.

  - How is the alignment score calculated?

 The BLASTN alignment score is calculated by assigning score for each aligned pair and then summing up the scores for the whole alignment.
 For identical letters the score is +2 and for nonidentical it is -3.
 Gap openings are penalized stronger than gap extensions.